aurora-theme/tmux/README.md

-# Nord Tmux
+# Custom Tmux

-Just a simple tmux theme using Nord color pallete.
+Just a simple tmux theme using Onedark and Nord color pallete.

 ## Preview